 - Repeat with a second layer of coffee dipped ladyfingers, then top with the remaining mascarpone cream.

-- Refrigerate for at least 4 hours before serving.
+- Refrigerate for at least 8 hours before serving.
+Or up to 24 hours.
 Dust with cocoa powder before serving!